j2store/userguide/tranzila_payment_plugin.md

 # Tranzila Payment Plugin

+This plugin integrates Tranzila payment gateway with J2Store.

+#### Installation
+You can install the plugin through the standard Joomla installer.

+#### Configuration
+Before you set up the plugin, you need to configure your Tranzila system.

+#### Tranzila setup
+1) Login to your Tranzila testing / live account.
+2) Setup the "Server IP" to match your machine IP, under the "Respond to a User Agent object including http headers", and make sure that radio is checked.
+3) We'll add some keys that will allow us to send J2Store specific data, such as the order ID, the product description.
+4) Goto Settings >> Config 2 >> Section 3 (User Defined Fields).
+5) Under "Field name on Form" and "Field name on Screen" add: order_id | Order ID

+description | Description

+#### Plugin Set up
+Go to Joomla admin → J2Store → Set up → Payment → Tranzila Payments → Edit

+#### Parameters
+##### Payment Option title
+Enter a name that will be shown in the payment methods selection during the checkout process.
+Default Tranzila

+##### Supplier ID
+Your Tranzilla Supplied ID

+##### Tranzila System URL
+Choose the Tranzila System url, which was provided to you.
+This will normally be secure5.tranzila.com

+##### Joomla Article ID for custom thank you message
+You can create an Article ID with a message enter its ID here to show it to the customer after completion of the purchase.

 ##### Display Text on Selection
 The text entered here will be displayed when customer selects this payment method.